config-syncer/config-syncer/docs/tutorials/config-syncer.md

 Kubed operation notices that the source ConfigMap `omni` has been updated and propagated the change to all the copies in other namespaces.

 Now, lets' remove the annotation from source ConfigMap `omni`.
-Please note that `-` after `kubed.appscode.com/sync-`.
+Please note that `-` after annotation key `kubed.appscode.com/sync-`.
 This tells kubectl to remove this annotation from ConfigMap `omni`.

 ```console
 $ kubectl annotate configmap omni kubed.appscode.com/sync- -n demo